alliedtelesis/apteryx/README.md

 * Double separator is prohibited (i.e. "/test//example" is invalid)
 * Some functions take a path and a key, this is treated as if they were joined with a separator, i.e. func(path, key, ...) called with ("/test/example", "name",...) would access "/test/example/name"
 * Avoid collisions by selecting a starting path that is unique and not shorthand, i.e. "/av" is not acceptable, but "/antivirus" is, preferably the name of the library also matches the path used.

+## Validating
+Care must be taken when registering validation functions with apteryx_validate.
+Calls made to apteryx_set will block until the apteryx_validate callback is processed - this introduces a possible loop that can only be broken with a timeout.

+In order to avoid this, a process should avoid setting a value that it validates itself, and particularly avoid doing this from a watch callback.

 ## Example
 ```